SiwakornSiwaworawet/Siwakorn.github.io/README.md

 ## Vertical Axis Wind Turbine Design
 **Presented at KMUTT Open House (2024)**
 <div style="text-align: justify">
 Designed, analyzed, and optimized a Vertical Axis Wind Turbine (VAWT) presented at the KMUTT Open House (2024).
 The project's core objective was to generate sufficient power to illuminate a connected light bulb.
-Development involved writing custom Arduino code to accurately measure RPM and to conduct comprehensive wind-velocity tests for performance optimization.
+Development involved writing custom Arduino code to accurately measure RPM and conduct comprehensive wind-velocity tests to optimize performance.
 Professors selected it as one of the top third-year projects.
 </div>
 <br>